HomeOnMars/projektoOmnijo/rakontoj/Cw0_Prologo.md

 <blockquote>
   The world is a beautiful lie;<br>
   And to be human is
-  to find, to build, and to grow something true and real to you out of it.<br>
+  to find, to build, to grow something true and real to you out of it.<br>
   <span style="color:grey">
   —— <span style="color:#95D0FC">La Arkitekto</span>
   </span>